How to Choose a Composter

 It's possible to make compost indoors, though it's on a smaller scale.
 With specially designed composters and worm bins, you can turn kitchen scraps into compost for houseplants and the garden.

 Best for: People who want to compost kitchen waste.
-Worm bins are especially fascinating to young people — great for a classroom setting!
+Worm bins are especially fascinating to young children — great for a classroom setting!